 Communication between employees is very critical at this stage of business and this is an aspect that you will often compromise on when you offshore your software product development.
-Even with all the technology available currently it is much more difficult to properly communicate when people live in different time zones.
-This can also make it harder to build good relations with the developers which is important in creating a sense of community in your company.
+Even with all the technology available currently, it is much more difficult to properly communicate when people live in different time zones.
+This can also make it harder to build good relations with the developers which are important in creating a sense of community in your company.

 Language differences can also be a barrier to effective communication between parties.
-In the early stages of a company or start-up, the customers reaction to the software is essential to the development process so that the final product can be of the highest quality possible.
+In the early stages of a company or start-up, the customer’s reaction to the software is essential to the development process so that the final product can be of the highest quality possible.
 This can sometimes require developers and customers to be working on the product at the same time for improved efficiency.

 This feedback can be difficult to achieve when your software is being developed offshore, thus limiting the quality you could be achieving.
 So if you are looking to create a new product with little to no customer feedback, then offshore development may be the way to go for you.
 That being said, if you are certain an offshore software company is the right one for your company, this can still be a potentially good option.